China

 - Brain, skull, eyes, trigeminal ganglia, spinal cord, dorsal root ganglia, and vertebral column (excluding the vertebrae of the tail, the transverse processes of the thoracic and lumbar vertebrae, and the wings of the sacrum), from cattle 30 months of age and older.

-- Poultry meat and poultry meat products exported from a facility in the areas listed below, or derived from birds processed or slaughtered in the areas listed below, unless heat processed according to the parameters in Poultry Processing Requirements.
+- Poultry meat and poultry meat products exported from a facility in the areas listed below or derived from birds processed or slaughtered in the areas listed below, unless heat processed according to the parameters in Poultry Processing Requirements.
 Poultry and poultry products may not transit zones currently under restrictions unless sealed.
 Non-heat processed product from non-restricted States may not be exported from a Storage facility in a restricted State, regardless of the date of production.

 - The State of Alaska on or after October 5, 2022.